 The Press Complaints Commission has been replaced by a new structure of independent self-regulation for the newspaper and magazine industries.
 Following the recommendations Sir Brian Leveson made in his Report published in November 2012, the magazine and newspaper industries have been creating a new, self-regulatory body - the Independent Press Standards Organisation (IPSO), in accordance with the Leveson principles.
-The target date for IPSO to commence operations is 1 May 2014.
-Barring unforeseen circumstances, the PCC will therefore be closing down on 30 April.
+It is expected that IPSO will commence operations in September 2014.
+Barring unforeseen circumstances, the PCC will therefore be closing down in September.

 Find out more about the PCC and how it operated, including the full range of sanctions available to it and its proactive work.

 You’ll see the term ‘self regulation’ quite frequently on this website.
 This page explains how this particular system of regulation is beneficial to the public, and explains its advantages over other possible options.

 This page gives a comprehensive overview of the PCC’s history from its inception in 1991 to the present day.

 This section provides important information about how the PCC was funded.
 It also includes minutes of Commission meetings.

 From our work stopping media harassment to details of our training seminars and events, these pages highlight some of the PCC’s most interesting areas of work that you might not know about.